The Batman’s First True Auteur

 At this time each year, Montréal is beset by its own plague of greedy locusts: it’s Formule 1 Grand Prix time!
 While our fair city offers other crowd-pleasing events (for instance le Festival international de jazz de Montréal and le Festival Juste pour rire / Just for Laughs), the most glaring distinction between the Grand Prix and the others is that it essentially draws just one type of visitor, a Las Vegas/Florida Spring Break/Nascar sort of randy, aggressive, would-be Alpha Male yob.
 Imagine hosting the Republican National Convention year upon year, and at eardrum-tormenting sonic levels.
 Time and time again, the newspapers run the same stories about rampant prostitution and criminal exploitation and how the event only benefits bar, hotel, restaurant and cab operators and variegated pimps… and shafts everyone else.
 The usual one-percenter bait-and-switch appeal to everyday avarice, it never fails.

-Oddly enough, despite my distaste for racing culture proper, I’m paradoxically quite fond of hot rod comics.
+Oddly enough, given my distaste for racing culture proper, I’m paradoxically quite fond of hot rod comics.
 I was as surprised as anyone when I chanced, several years past, to read an odd issue of Drag n’ Wheels that had come into my possession decades earlier in the midst of an assorted lot (this was no. 46, April 1971)… and greatly enjoyed it.
 Gripping stuff, as it turned out!

 Now, there’s no question that the number one driver of Charlton Comics’ hot-rod line* was Jack Keller (1922-2003), a Golden Age artist who found his true niche with car comics.
 Around 1967, he was offered an exclusive contract with Marvel to work on their western titles, but Keller declined in order to focus on his Charlton account, where he could write, pencil, ink and letter his own stuff… without having to redraw anything.
 Moreover, he claimed to favour horsepower over horses.